Full Menu

 Overview: This is a 4-day (16 hours total) course designed for Washington-Liberty High School students planning to take an AP or IB course for the first time in the upcoming school year.
 This course focuses on helping students develop the skills they need to be successful in high level courses.
 Students will work on strengthening their reading comprehension, analytical writing, self-advocacy, time management, organizational skills and other executive functions needed to successfully complete AP or IB level classes.
 This 4-day course is available during one of the summer school weeks:

-Monday, July 15, 2024 – Thursday, July 18, 2024 for 4 hours per day.
 Limited to WL students only.
 Please contact your school counselor or the student’s teacher for additional information.

 Cost: Free

-Wakefield Advances Summer Bridge Program
+Wakefield Advanced Placement Summer Bridge Program

 Cost: Free